jsbisht/aws-developer-associate/cloud-formation.md

 - But the `UserData` section will not be rerun, as UserData is applied one once when the instance is launched for the first time.
 - This is because the instance configuration is not updated when the stack is updated.

-**NOTE**: ${Message} will not be updated during rerun of the stack template, until you delete the stack and create a new one.
+> ${Message} will not be updated during rerun of the stack template, until you delete the stack and create a new one.

 ---